 This helps firms win projects they’re submitting proposals for and also helps to improve communication and collaboration with clients.
 Project stakeholders can have a clear representation of what they’re getting before the first brick is even laid.

-For projects that require community approval, 3D architectural renderings can be a great tool for showing the general public how a project can enhance their community’s beauty and functionality.
-People can clearly visualize how they may interact with the place in their daily life and see the value in their taxpayer investment.
+For projects requiring community approval, 3D architectural renderings, and even virtual reality, can be great tools for showing the general public how a project can enhance their community’s beauty and functionality.
+People can clearly visualize how they may interact with the place in their daily lives and see the value in their taxpayer investment.

 2. Improve project efficiency